 3. Just know that the most coveted launches like Off-White collaborative shoes will often show up without warning a day or even as little as an hour, known as a “shock drop,” before the official launch.
 Nike’s default launch posture is secretive to the extreme and it won’t confirm or deny any rumors about upcoming launches.
 Until the drop is announced on an official Nike social media platform, in Nike’s eyes it simply doesn’t exist.
 To stay on top of coveted drops, there are numerous Twitter accounts that will notify you the shoe has arrived.
 Two of them even have their own apps: @solelinks and @j23app.
 You can also follow Nike’s @nikestore account but be aware it doesn’t announce every single launch.

-3. Reservation launch: SNKRS can be used on either a desktop or a smart phone but if the launch is a reservation that requires an in-store pick up, you will need to use your smart phone and the phone’s location needs to be accessible.
+3. Reservation launch: SNKRS can be used on any computer, tablet or device but if the launch is a reservation that requires an in-store pick up, you will need to use a device that allows your location to be accessible.

 Nike began using a SNKRS reservation system in 2015 (starting with a Jordan 1 silhouette) for its very coveted launches.
 For store pick-up reserve drops, the button will change from “notify me” to “reserve.”
 In order to be considered, your phone’s location will need to be turned on.
 Push the reserve button and then choose a nearby pick-up location.
 Some but not all reserve drops offer the option of shipping.